 OC9.4.2 A "Partial Shutdown" is the same as a Total Shutdown except that all generation has ceased in a separate part of the Total System and there is no electricity supply from External Interconnections or other parts of the Total System to that part of the Total System.
 Therefore, that part of the Total System is shutdown with the result that it is not possible for that part of the Total System to begin to function again without The Company's directions relating to System Restoration.

-OC9.4.3 During a Total Shutdown or Partial Shutdown and during the subsequent recovery, the Licence Standards may not apply and the Total System may be operated outside normal voltage and Frequency standards.
+OC9.4.3 During a Total Shutdown or Partial Shutdown and during the subsequent recovery, Licence Standards may not apply and the Total System may be operated outside normal voltage and Frequency standards.

 OC9.4.4 In a Total Shutdown and in a Partial Shutdown and during the subsequent recovery, it is likely to be necessary for The Company to issue Emergency Instructions in accordance with BC2.9.